daenney/pupa/README.md

  Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```

-The Gemfile also installs puppet-lint, the puppetlabs_spec_helper gem and a
+The `Gemfile` also installs `puppet-lint` and the `puppetlabs_spec_helper`
-bunch of puppet-lint plugins.
-These will help you to check your manifests for
-things like syntax errors and style errors or run the rspec tests.
+gems.
+It used to include a number of additional plugins but most of these
+only signal support for puppet-lint 1.x breaking the installation of the
+bundle.

+Please take a look at the [puppet-lint plugin list on Vox Pupuli](https://voxpupuli.org/plugins/#puppet-lint)
+and pick which seem useful to you.
+Add those to the `Gemfile` but first check
+on Rubygems if they support puppet-lint 2.x.

-A number of tasks are defined by the Rakefile:
+A number of tasks are defined by the `Rakefile`:

 ```
 $ rake -vT